benjaminjnoack/mythili/README.md

 	}
 }
 ```
-The labels field may be an array of zero or more labels
+The labels field is an array of zero or more labels

 ```
 ["bug", "Precinct UI"]